Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2018-10-31-GloVe_Global_Vectors_for_Word_Representation.md

     1) In LSA, matrix of term-document type like bag-of-words matrix: rows correspond to words or terms, and the columns correspond to different documents in corpus.

     2) In HAL, matrix of term-term type like co-occurence matrix: rows correspond to words, and the columns correspond to the entries which is the number of times a given word occurs in the context of another given word.
-       - In particular, co-occurence matrix could be transformed to an entropy- and asn correlations-based normalization.
+       - In particular, co-occurence matrix could be transformed to an entropy- or correlations-based normalization.

     3) PPMI(Bullinaria and Levy 2007), square root type HPCA-Hellinger PCA(Lebret and Collobert, 2014) and so on.